aV224/SpeakSync/README.md

+Video Link since it didn't appear in the submission link: https://vimeo.com/1070804166?share=copy

 # Twilio Voice AI Agent

 A Node.js Express application that uses Twilio for handling voice calls with AI capabilities to modify code through voice commands.